jberet/jberet-user-guide/read_and_write_csv_data/README.md

 #Read and Write CSV Data
-jberet-support module contains `CsvItemReader` and `CsvItemWriter` that reads and writes CSV (Comma-Separated Values) resources respectively.
+jberet-support module contains `csvItemReader` and `csvItemWriter` that reads and writes CSV (Comma-Separated Values) resources respectively.
 Batch applications can reference them by name `csvItemReader` and `csvItemWriter` in job xml.
-They can also be configured to handle data with other delimiters such as tab, vertical bar, etc.  The following dependency is required by `CsvItemReader` and `CsvItemWriter`:
+They can also be configured to handle data with other delimiters such as tab, vertical bar, etc. For fixed-length flat file, see Chapter BeanIO ItemReader and ItemWriter.

+The following dependency is required by `csvItemReader` and `csvItemWriter`:

 ```xml
 <dependency>